|Popular For||Dayhiking, Backpacking, Rock climbing|

 The trail flattens out for a while and is frequently very wet, rutted, and boggy.
 Walking slightly off-trail might keep your feet dry and prevent you from rolling an ankle.
 The trail veers off toward the treeline as the trail shelter comes into view.

 At this point, you begin the descent into the trees and occasionally through some large sections of talus.
 Once off the rockier slopes, you’re on the northeastern ridge that could be seen from the beginning of the trail.
 There’s a fair amount of up and down here, my legs usually feel this a bit when doing this hike in a day.
 Eventually, the trail begins to drop down the side of the ridge into bigger birch and spruce forest.
 The trail splits to the left (since the first bridge is out) and rejoins at the original junction from the beginning of the hike.
 Hang a right and return 0.7 miles to the road.

 This is bear country.
 I definitely recommend that you make noise while hiking, especially in the dense brush on the lower trail.
 You may want to carry bear spray or another deterrent as well, just make sure you know how to use it ahead of time.
 Use safe practices for storing food and keep food away from your sleeping area. bear safety info

 Make sure you carry enough water, there aren’t reliable sources on the ridge.
 Water pumped from tussocks tastes like lichen and dirt.
-The trail is steep, and it’s a long hike for a day if you aren’t used to walking 15 miles on steep, rocky terrain.
+The Granite Tors Trail is steep, and it’s a long hike for a day if you aren’t used to walking 15 miles on steep, rocky terrain.
 Be aware that climbing on the tors can be extremely dangerous if you don’t know what you are doing.
 Breaking a leg or even spraining an ankle this far out can be quite troublesome.
 Also, there is no cell service (actually, starting in 2021, I started getting spotty cell service on the trail, but it’s not reliable).